erikauer/gickos-fs-boilerplates/README.md

 # gickos-fs-boilerplates [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > FS Boilerplates that have stood the test of time and are used in our daily work

+NOTE: This is just a playground.
+This module is propably not useful for you.

 ## Installation

 ```sh